-This contextual filter propagation is implemented for new(), align(), logit\regr(), matching() and some (but not all) aggregate functions.
+This contextual filter propagation is implemented for new(), align(), logit_regr(), matching() and some (but not all) aggregate functions.
 Specifically, it is implemented for sum and gini, but not for other aggregate functions (count, avg, min, max, std, median and percentile).
-This situation needs to be changed, but I am unsure in which way: implementing it for all aggregate functions or not contextutal filter for any aggregate function (or any function at all)?
+This situation needs to be changed, but I am unsure in which way: either implement it for all aggregate functions or disallow/ignore the contextual filter for all aggregate functions (or even all functions)?

-While this features feels natural for new, align and logit\regr, it feels out of place for aggregate functions because it means we work at both the individual level and at the "aggregate" levels in the same expression, or, in more technical terms, we work with both vectors and scalars, and it might be confusing: do users realize they are assigning a value for each individual, even if that is only one of two values?
+While this features feels natural for new, align and logit_regr, it feels out of place for aggregate functions because it means we work at both the individual level and at the "aggregate" levels in the same expression, or, in more technical terms, we work with both vectors and scalars, and it might be confusing: do users realize they are assigning a value for each individual, even if that is only one of two values?